 History & Theory Coordinator, School of Architecture

-Braden Engel is a full-time faculty member and undergraduate History + Theory Coordinator for both Undergraduate and Graduate programs.
+Braden Engel, PhD, is a full-time faculty member and undergraduate History + Theory Coordinator for both Undergraduate and Graduate programs.
 He has taught internationally – at the Architectural Association, London, the University of Greenwich, London, and he was a Senior Lecturer in Architecture at California College of the Arts, Lecturer in Architecture at UC Santa Cruz and at the University of California Berkeley before joining Academy of Art University.

 Braden received an M.A. in Histories & Theories of Architecture from the Architectural Association, London, and an M.Arch. and a B.S. in Philosophy from North Dakota State University.
 His written work has been published in the United States and abroad, including The Journal of Architecture (RIBA), Planning Perspectives, AA Files, and PLAT.
-Braden’s current research and writing focuses on the interval between aesthetic experience and modes of presentation in architectural historiography, framed by the mixing of continental European and American pragmatist philosophies in the United States in the late nineteenth and early twentieth century.
+Braden’s PhD focused on the teaching methods that made historian and critic Colin Rowe a successful educator, and his current research investigates mythological episodes of architectural creation and their productive participation with the absurd.